LattePandaTeam/Docs/content/1st_edition/face_recog.md

 # Introduction
-In this article, you will learn an easy way to detect your face and eyes by using OpenCV.
+In this article, you will learn an easy way to utilize face-recognition software by using OpenCV.

-OpenCV (Open Source Computer Vision) is released under a BSD license and hence it’s free for both academic and commercial use.
-It has C++, C, Python and Java interfaces and supports Windows, Linux, Mac OS, iOS and Android.
-OpenCV was designed for computational efficiency and with a strong focus on real-time applications.
-Written in optimized C/C++, the library can take advantage of multi-core processing.
+OpenCV (Open Source Computer Vision) is released under a BSD license, and thus is free for both academic and commercial use.
+It has C++, C, Python, and Java interfaces and supports Windows, Linux, Mac OS, iOS, and Android operating systems.
+OpenCV was designed for computational efficiency, with a strong focus on real-time applications.
+Written in C/C++ coding languages, its vast library of code can take advantage of multi-core processing.

-Adopted all around the world, OpenCV has more than 47 thousand people of user community and estimated number of downloads exceeding 9 million.
-Usage ranges from interactive art, to mines detection, online maps and advanced robotics.
+Adopted all around the world, OpenCV has more than 47 thousand people in its user communities, and has been downloaded more than 9 million times.
+Usage ranges from interactive art to the detection of mines and from online maps to advanced robotics.

 ## Steps:

 ### Step 1：Install Visual Studio 2017 and OpenCV

 1.Install Visual Studio 2017 on your computer

 Head over to https://www.visualstudio.com/products/visual-studio-professional-with-msdn-vs and download Visual Studio Professional 2015.
-Unzip the downloaded file and double-click the 'vs_professional.exe', then the installation process will begin.
+Unzip the downloaded file and double-click the 'vs_professional.exe'.
+Then, the installation process will begin.

 2.Install OpenCV

-1) Head over to the site: http://www.opencv.org and download the latest version of OpenCV (shown in the following figure).
-Choose the version according to your operating system.
+1) Head over to the site: http://www.opencv.org and download the latest version of OpenCV (shown in the figure below).
+Choose the correct version which corresponds with the operating system of your computer.

 In this tutorial we are going to install OpenCV 3.1 using Visual Studio 2015 professional on a 64-bit system running Windows 10.

 ![](https://i.imgur.com/Ll4CXAc.png)

-2) Extract the downloaded OpenCV file
-Double click the downloaded OpenCV file, and then extract it
+2) Extract the contents of the downloaded OpenCV file Double click the downloaded OpenCV file to start the extraction process of its various contents
 ![](https://i.imgur.com/F50m3oB.png)

 ### Step 2: Set the Environment Variables

 1.To do this step, open the Control Panel and then System.
-Click the Advanced System Settings, last Environment Variables in turns as show in the following figure.
+Next, click the Advanced System Settings.
+Finally, click Environment Variables.
+Please refer to the following image to locate these buttons and settings.

 ![](https://i.imgur.com/qNm3ioM.png)

-2.Edit the PATH environment variables and Add a new environment variable, then give it the value of `F:\opencv\build\x64\vc14\bin`.
-Note that change the value depends on the path where you have extracted your OpenCV in step 2.
+2.Edit the PATH environment variables and Add a new environment variable.
+Then, give it the value of `F:\opencv\build\x64\vc14\bin`.
+Note that this destination value must be in accordance with the name of the file path destination where you extracted your OpenCV in step 2.

 ![](https://i.imgur.com/mOF8J3H.png)

-### Step 3: Create a new project in Visual Studio 2017
+### Step 3: Create a New Project in Visual Studio 2017

-1.In Visual Studio 2017, create a new project to follow the steps in turns as the following figure shows
+1.In Visual Studio 2017, create a new project

 ![](https://i.imgur.com/Qf2XoKO.png)

-2.Select Win32 Console Application in Visual C++, then name your project and select a directory to store it
+2.Select Win32 Console Application in Visual C++.
+Then, name your project and select a directory to store this project

 ![](https://i.imgur.com/lQklQ4P.png)

-3.Choose the empty project and click finish
+3.Choose empty project and click finish

 ![](https://i.imgur.com/kNOg1Zh.png)

-4.Add a new cpp file
+4.Add a new cpp file (to learn how to add a new cpp file, refer to the images below)

 ![](https://i.imgur.com/UwFWVKV.png)